-Birds, like other animals, consist of a number of body systems, each operating independently or with each other to provide for the normal activity and functioning of the animal as a whole.
-Each of these body systems consists of organs – special structures adapted to carry out specific activities or functions.
-Each organ, in turn, consists of tissues consisting of the various types of cells that ultimately provide the means for the organs and systems to carry out their activities and functions.
+Birds, like other animals, consist of a number of body systems which operate independently or with each other to maintain the normal activity and functioning of the animal as a whole.
+Each of these body systems consists of organs, which are special structures that are adapted to carry out specific activities or functions.
+Each organ, in turn, consists of tissues which consist of the various types of cells that ultimately provide the means for the organs and systems to carry out their activities and functions.

 Not all cells are exactly alike, but depend on the function of the tissue, organ or system to which they belong.
-Some are glandular, others are protective, others provide support, others provide a means of communication, others provide movement, and others have a connecting function holding tissues, organs and systems together or in place.
+Some are glandular, others are protective, others provide support, others provide a means of communication, others provide movement, and others have a connecting function to hold tissues, organs and systems together or in place.
 Animals consist of systems, organs, tissues and cells that serve certain functions.

 Cells have a number of special features that differentiate them from non-living things: